Betwixt Code and Music

 Our family also got a little puppy that we named Chewbacca and call “Chewie”.
 I was pretty ambivalent towards him, but Chewie eventually won me over.
 He is hyper-intelligent, well-behaved, and a faithful companion to all in our family.

 My long-standing sore knee got a lot worse in 2010.
 I had bursitis way back in 1996 when I performed with the Troopers quad line.
 I think that minor injury only got worse in my knee over time.
-After Troopers I still had four years of college marching band and another summer of drum corps coming up.
+After Troopers I still had five years of college marching band and another summer of drum corps coming up.
 Looking at my knee, one could easily see a golf ball-sized cyst.
 Also, the cartilage in the right knee was torn and needed repair.
 The surgery was technically called “derangement of the right lateral meniscus” – my right knee was deranged!
 I had been doing P90X workouts with the NM band on the blacktop parking lot and at home some.
 Lots of high impact workouts.
 I am not good at “giving in”, always pushing through hard times.
 But on this occasion, I should have listened to my body and gone to the doctor much earlier than I did.
 I ended up missing school for a week and had to be on crutches for a while during recovery.
 Physical therapy was incredibly painful, too.

 I also had the flu over Christmas in 2010.
 With Melissa and I both being teachers, and Isaac, Alexis, and Stephen all in school, it could have come from anywhere.
 Now, I always get a flu shot!
 I was also getting fairly overweight during this year.
 Weight fluctuates for me a bit, but I was noticeably sluggish and not feeling great.
 The knee surgery also led to more inactivity than I prefer.